 Vulnerability to Security Misconfiguration

-Is your application missing the proper security hardening across any part of the application stack?
-Including:
+It’s better to check if your application is missing the proper security hardening across every part of the application stack including-

-- Is any of your software out of date?
-This software includes the OS, Web/App Server, DBMS, applications, APIs, and all components and libraries.
+- Check for any out of date software (OS, Web/App Server, DBMS, applications, APIs, and all components and libraries).

 - Are any unnecessary features enabled or installed (e.g., ports, services, pages, accounts, privileges)?

 - Are default accounts and their passwords still enabled and unchanged?

 - Does your error handling reveal stack traces or other overly informative error messages to users?